KyleOndy/kyleondy.com/provider/pages/hire.markdown

 * Support for the local tech community.
 * Remote work available.

-## Cons
+### Cons

 The following things will make me less excited about your organization.
 They're not dealbreakers, but I will probably ask for greater compensation if some of these practices are present at your company.

 * Pager duty or other on-call requirements.
 This cuts into work/life balance for me.
 * An unlimited vacation policy.
 * Policies that limit what employees can do with their free time (e.g. banning employees from contributing to open source).
+* An excessively corporate structure --- bureaucracy for bureaucracies sake.

-## Dealbreaker
+### Dealbreaker

 Having a *primary* role supporting either a printer, a phone, or a 'legacy' system.
 Life is too short.

-# Contact me
+## Contact me

 Does all of this sound interesting to you?
 Awesome!
-You should [contact](/contact) me if you meet all of the following criteria.
+You should [contact](/contact) me if you meet the following criteria.

 * You work for the organization you are contacting me about.
 Ideally, you are part of or work closely with the technical team.
 * You read the post and think your organization would be a good fit for me and vice versa.